 When HDC is activated, the initial HDC speed is set to the current driving speed.
-It can be increased or decreased by applying the accelerator or brake pedal.
+It can be increased or decreased by pressing the +RES or SET- steering wheel controls or by applying the accelerator or brake pedal.
 This adjusted speed becomes the new set speed.